Three simple ways to have a stress free commute

-We balance a number of roles each and every day, roles that change from moment to moment.
-One minute we’re a friend, the next a teacher, a helper, or a parent – sometimes all of these at once!
+Balancing a variety of roles is part of everyday life for many of us these days; roles that change from moment to moment.
+One minute we’re a friend, the next a teacher, a helper, or a parent –sometimes all of these at once!
 Each presents its own tasks, challenges and expectations, which we’re often juggling before we even start to think about our actual job!
-When it comes to work, the commute is likely an inevitable part of our regular routine.
-Yet, for most, it remains something we endure – perhaps even dread - and rarely enjoy.
+When it comes to work; travelling to, from, and between locations –the commute –is an inevitable part of our regular routine.
+Yet, for most, it remains something we endure –perhaps even dread -and rarely enjoy.

 This can play out in all kinds of ways.
-The incessant rumination at our fellow commuters’ lack of consideration that exhausts our already-tired minds.
-Moments of increased heart-rate at the realization we’re going to be late for that all-important meeting.
-Sore muscles from clenching in concentration as we scroll through endless ‘urgent’ emails.
+The relentless ‘monkey mind’ and incessant rumination at our fellow commuters’ lack of consideration that exhausts our already-tired minds.
+Moments of increased heart-rate at the realisation we’re going to be late for that all-important meeting.
+Sore muscles from clenching in concentration as we scroll through endless‘urgent’ emails.

 #1 | Breathing